 This holds the nominal email address of the user who is using Emacs.
 Emacs normally sets this variable to a default value after reading your init files, but not if you have already set it.
 So you can set the variable to some other value in your init file if you do not want to use the default value.

-USERis set, that value is used.
+either is set.
 Otherwise, the value is based on the effective

-nilif there is no such user.(user-login-name) ⇒ "lewis"
+nil if there is no such user.

 This function returns the user name corresponding to Emacs’s real

 This function returns the full name of the logged-in user—or the value of the environment variable NAME, if that is set.

-NAME is not set), the value is
+NAME is not set), the result is

 If uid is non-

 nil, then it should be a number (a user-id)

 name corresponding to that user-id or login name.
 If you specify a

 user-full-name are variables as well as functions.
 The functions